 2.5 – DATA ELEMENTS AND EDIT CHECKS FOR INDIVIDUAL DATA COLLECTION TABLE

 The Data Elements and Edit Checks document for individual data collection offers guidelines for grantees to follow when tracking participant outcomes and establishing the foundation of your grant’s quarterly performance data files.
-This document contains all of the individual data elements and code values needed to track H-1B Ready To Work program participants.
+This document contains all of the individual data elements (DE) and code values needed to track H-1B Ready To Work program participants.
 These data records will be compiled into one file, as mentioned above, and uploaded to HUB.

 Please note: This document is not designed to be used as an intake form.